-Abby reacted instantly and leapt beyond the line where the far portcullis had closed.
-She landed with a roll and came up on one knee even as the heavy iron grates slammed down once more.
-But this time, Abby was on the other side, clear, and a moment later the portcullises raised again.
+Abby leapt beyond the line where the far portcullis had closed, landing with a roll and came up on one knee even as the heavy iron grates slammed down once more.
+But this time Abby was on the other side, and a moment later the portcullises raised again.

 “The floor’s the trigger,” Rahab remarked dryly.
 Seconds passed and the passage was open again.

 “Pick a door,” Gloriana answered.
 “We’ll have to follow as best we can, and file behind you.”
 Abby nodded, and turned to the door in the north wall.
-She drew her sword, braced her shield, and started to push against the portal even as Gloriana was making a running start to try and leap the distance over the triggered floor.
+She drew her sword, braced her shield, and started to push against the portal even as the oracle was making a running start to try and leap over the triggered floor.

-Kara and Rahab watched as the oracle dashed forward, planted her right foot, and pushed off.
-The haunts had other ideas, however, and Gloriana’s effort proved poor as ghostly white wisps in the shape of phantasmal knotted rope formed in a tangle about the golden-haired woman’s lower legs.
-Though the images did not truly impede her progress, the effect on her perception and expectation was dramatic, and she felt she had failed even before she leapt.
-It was only by the sheerest luck7 that her trajectory actually carried her clear of the trap.
-Gloriana did not land so much as crash, stumbling and staggering against the wall, struggling for balance, silk scarves and honey-blond locks whipping madly about in a riot of color and noise.
+Kara and Rahab watched as the Gloriana dashed forward, planted her right foot, and pushed off.
+But ghostly white wisps in the shape of phantasmal knotted rope formed in a tangle about the her lower legs, and though the images did not truly impede her, the effect on her perception and expectation was dramatic.
+It was only by sheerest luck7 that her trajectory actually carried her clear of the trap.
+The oracle did not land so much as crash, stumbling and staggering against the wall, struggling for balance, silk scarves and honey-blond locks whipping madly about in a riot of color.

-Rahab raised an ironic eyebrow.
+Rahab raised a sarcastic eyebrow.
 Truly a woman descended from a line of great dancers.

 Abby shoved the door open and stepped into the full blasting force of a yeth hound baying.

 Between the party’s struggle with the trapped passageway, the shouting, and Gloriana’s comic leap, there had been ample noise alerting the chamber occupants of impending attack.
 The yeth hound padded forward and opened its slavering jaws, drawing in a great breath.
-When the door slammed open it dropped into a crouch and howled mightily into the opening.
-The sound was like something solid.
+When the door opened the creature dropped into a crouch and howled mightily, a sound that hit like something solid.

-This time, however, each of the adventurers was stalwart against the magic, and though the din carried frightful implication, the party shrugged off its effects and kept pressing forward.
+This time, however, the adventurers stood stalwart against the magic, and though the din carried frightful implication, they shrugged off its effects.

 The hound bit Abby savagely in the leg, ducking under the warrior’s braced shield and drawing blood.
 Nualia set her sword down behind her, leaning the blade against the chamber wall, and drew a long bow.
-She fired an arrow at Abby, but her shot missed.
-Throughout the fight Nualia’s expression remained focused, yet betrayed a seething outrage directed at the adventurers, as though her thoughts alone might wound.
+She fired an arrow at the warrior but missed.
+Throughout the fight Nualia’s expression remained focused, yet betrayed a seething outrage as though her thoughts alone might wound.

-Back beyond the trap, Kara gulped down her special mutagen concoction and maneuvered into position to leap.
-Rahab took a moment and brought his immense powers of concentration to bear, combing the vast archive of his mind and locating the magic he had just cast, recovering the visual impression of its formula9 as though tracing the light pattern imprinted on the interior of the eyelids when lightning flashes in a storm.
-The formula for the falling spell reseated itself in his working memory.
+Back beyond the trap Kara gulped down her special mutagen and maneuvered into position to leap.
+Rahab took a moment and brought his immense powers of concentration to bear, combing the vast archive of his mind and locating the magic he had just cast, recovering the visual impression of its formula.9 The falling spell reseated itself in his memory.

 Kara ran forward and jumped.
-Gracefully the elf—who almost seemed to ignore the weight of equipment worn and carried, and even her that of her own body—arced over the trapped floor and landed successfully on the other side with the deftness of an acrobat.
+Gracefully the alchemist—who almost seemed to ignore the weight of equipment worn and carried—arced over the trapped floor and landed successfully on the other side with the deftness of an acrobat.

 Abby changed tactics, dropping her shield in order to draw the silver dagger she still carried on loan from Gloriana.
 She thrust her sword at the hound again, and struck, but the point of the blade barely pierced flesh.
-Another arrow fired by Nualia sailed past Abby, and Gloriana chanted another spell, summoning to herself the wisdom and strength of the spirits in order to augment her ability to fight.10
+Another arrow from Nualia sailed past, and the oracle chanted another spell, summoning to herself the wisdom and strength of the spirits in order to augment her ability to fight.10

-Rahab could only wait: the space ahead, beyond the trap, was occupied by Kara who even now was urging the others forward.
-“Move up!” the elf commanded.
-Abby and the hound of yeth traded attacks that missed, but Nualia finally found her mark, and an arrow pierced Abby’s right side, though it was Gloriana who felt much of the pain through her spiritual link of shared health she maintained with the warrior.
-In response the oracle channeled her healing power and the arrow shunted from Abby’s side while the honey-haired woman’s own agony diminished.
+Rahab could only wait: The space beyond the trap was occupied by Kara who even now urged the others forward.
+“Move up!”
+Abby and the hound traded attacks that missed, but Nualia finally found her mark, and an arrow pierced the warrior’s right side, though it was Gloriana who felt much of the pain through her spiritual link of shared health.
+In response the oracle channeled healing power and the arrow shunted from Abby’s side.

-The hound found an opening and savagely tore into Abby, inflicting a serious wound that erupted bloody and ragged.
+The hound found an opening and savagely tore into the warrior, inflicting a serious wound that erupted blood.
 The magical effect of the monster’s bite washed over Abby and this time her resolve did not hold.
-She shuddered involuntarily, shaken, suddenly uncertain on her feet.11 Gloriana gasped in sympathetic pain as a portion of the wound linked through her mystic bond, and once again the oracle summoned the healing magic to wash over herself and her friends, desperately knitting wounds closed against the onslaught of their enemies.
+She shuddered, suddenly uncertain.11 The oracle gasped in sympathetic pain, and once again Gloriana summoned healing magic to wash over herself and her friends, desperately knitting wounds closed against the onslaught of their enemies.

-The alchemist’s throw was a failure.
-Kara cursed her recent luck even as the vial left her hand, slipping uselessly from her fingers and falling directly at her feet.
+Increasingly frustrated, Kara suddenly grabbed one of the oracle’s silk scarves and yanked backwards even as the alchemist stepped forward, expertly castling to better position.
+Now closer to the fray, Kara produced a vial of alchemical fire12 and hurled it, but the throw was a failure, slipping uselessly from her fingers and falling directly at her feet.
 The small ceramic jar burst and barely singed Abby, the hound, and herself in flaming liquid.
-Kara cursed silently to herself, more in anger than pain.
+The alchemist cursed silently to herself, more in anger than pain.